Is willpower enough to keep your New Year’s resolutions?

 Why willpower doesn’t work

-To understand why it is challenging to let willpower control your behaviour, you need to know how our behaviour is formed.
+To understand why it is challenging to let willpower control your behavior, you need to know how our behavior is formed.
 We have explained about System 1 and System 2, the two different processes for decision-making.
 System 1 is automatic, fast processing, and operates in the subconscious mind.
 System 2 is the slower, conscious, and enables us to make rational decisions.
 That is why we often feel bad after we gave in to our immediate desires, the quick decisions made by System 1.
 System 2 rationalises the actions of System 1, focused on the longterm outcomes from the decisions.

 A constant debate